- Armament and disarmament

 The initiative leads up to 2022, the year which marks the 50th anniversary of the United Nations Conference on the Human Environment (Stockholm Conference)—the first major intergovernmental conference to look at the human relationship with the environment and wider developments in both the environmental and peacebuilding spheres.
 For this anniversary SIPRI will release the initiative’s findings in a report provisionally entitled Environment of Peace.

 The project is led by SIPRI under the guidance of a panel of international experts.
 The panel will be chaired by Margot Wallström, former Swedish Foreign Minister and former European Commissioner for Environment.
-Among the panellists are Helen Clark, former Prime Minister of New Zealand and former Administrator of the UN Development Programme (New Zealand), Ilwad Elman, Director of Programs and Development, Elman Peace and Human Rights Center (Somalia), Chibeze Ezekiel, National SDGs Champion, Coordinator, Strategic Youth Network for Development (Ghana), Arunabha Ghosh, CEO of the Council on Energy, Environment and Water (India), Hindou Ibrahim, Sustainable Development Goal Advocate and environmental activist (Chad), Ma Jun, Director of the Institute of Public and Environmental Affairs (China), Johan Rockström, co-Director of the Potsdam Institute for Climate Impact Research (Germany/Sweden), Aiyaz Sayed-Khaiyum, Attorney General and Minister for Economy, Civil Service and Communications of Fiji (Fiji), Ulf Sverdrup, Director of the Norwegian Institute of International Affairs (Norway), Dan Smith, Director of SIPRI (United Kingdom), Isabel Studer, Founding Director, Sostenibilidad Global (Mexico).
+Among the panellists are Jörg Balsiger, Director of the Institute and Hub for Environmental Governance and Territorial Development at the University of Geneva (Switzerland), Helen Clark, former Prime Minister of New Zealand and former Administrator of the UN Development Programme (New Zealand), Ilwad Elman, Chief Operating Officer, Elman Peace and Human Rights Center (Somalia), Chibeze Ezekiel, National SDGs Champion, Coordinator, Strategic Youth Network for Development (Ghana), Arunabha Ghosh, CEO of the Council on Energy, Environment and Water (India), Hindou Ibrahim, Sustainable Development Goal Advocate and environmental activist (Chad), Ma Jun, Director of the Institute of Public and Environmental Affairs (China), Johan Rockström, co-Director of the Potsdam Institute for Climate Impact Research (Germany/Sweden), Aiyaz Sayed-Khaiyum, Attorney General and Minister for Economy, Civil Service and Communications of Fiji (Fiji), Dan Smith, Director of SIPRI (United Kingdom), Isabel Studer, Founding Director, Sostenibilidad Global (Mexico), Ulf Sverdrup, Director of the Norwegian Institute of International Affairs (Norway).

 Listen to SIPRI Director Dan Smith discuss the project and its aims in a recent Peace Points episode.